ngnlang/ngn/README.md

 ```

 ### `starts(pattern)`
 Determine if a string starts with a given pattern.
-Returns a boolean.
+Returns a bool.

 ```ngn
 var process = "complete"